fearheaven/SimpleCore/README.md

 requiring Fusion installed (because other industrial mods have alloy furnaces)
 - add optional recipes for other mods' alloy furnaces.
 - re-write config system to use JSON instead of XML
-- explore non-consumed catalyst option
+- ~~explore non-consumed catalyst option~~ Explored on Forum.
+Not popular idea.
 - ~~re-write SimpleBucket code to make use of Forge fluid handling API~~ DONE
 - ~~add a Zinc plugin (Sinhika's Simple Zinc?) with Brass alloy for use with TiC, among others~~ BEING DONE BY THEOLDONE.